ossi0/Data-C70_ML-NMR/dft-1_calculations/README.md

 1. Call the job script to start the calculation
 2. Extract and analyse the results

+- Note that the job script `mahti_orca.job` must always be configured according to the specific HPC cluster or environment in which it is intended to be used
 ---

 - **Computational Resource**: [CSC](https://csc.fi/) Supercomputer [MAHTI](https://www.mahti.csc.fi/public/)